kpc333/hw00/README.md

 $ cd hw00-your-github-username
 ```

-Again, in the above commands, one does not type the `$`.
+Note: in the commands shown above, one does not type the `$` as it merely represents your command-line prompt.
 Any lines shown without the leading `$` are output from one of the commands.
 Also, when executing the `git` command, you may be prompted to (minimally) log in to GitHub as shown here:

 ![GitHub Login Window](github-login.png)